psirdev/apibackend-cleancode/README.md

 # API Example Backend with DDD and Node.JS - Rating Businesses

-This is a sample API backend created using DDD and Node.js (with Express.js) which follows the TDD methodology and adheres to clean code principles.
+This is a sample API backend created using DDD and Node.js (with Express.js) which follows the TDD methodology and sticks to clean code principles.
 It includes two types of tests: end-to-end and performance tests, ensuring the reliability and stability of the system.

-This API is designed as a real-world example of a platform that allows businesses to register, create, and view reviews.
-Please note that the permission layer is not included in this example.
+This API is designed as a real-world example of a platform that allows users to create businesses, view and do reviews of the business.
+Please note that the permission layer is not included in this example, so anyone can insert reviews.

 ## Frameworks